darlacameron/intro-to-d3-nicar-2020/README.md

 	- Knowing basic D3 terminology and concepts
 	- With a foundation for getting yourself un-stuck when you inevitably run into something that doesn't work as expected.
 - We have 3 hours and 30 minutes together, and we'll take a bathroom break in the middle of the session.
 Feel free to get up and stretch whenever you need to.

+#### What we're going to learn today
+1. JS and SVGs: Advanced JS techniques that are helpful when writing D3, and then we'll draw our own SVGs
+2. Intro to D3: We'll start with key modules like d3.select
+3. Sculpting data: D3 has great helper functions to get your data into shape and scale it to your SVG
+4. Drawing a chart: Putting it all together to make a chart with axes and labels?
+5. Advanced joins and transitions: Making charts dynamic.

 #### What is [D3][3]?
 - While we often use D3 to make charts, it is not technically a charting library!